 - It not only halts the revenue payments but also paves a way for coding inconsistencies which plays a major drawback during audits.

 - Inaccurate documentation becomes very difficult and hectic to process especially for procedures.

 - Documentation gaps such as cardiac catheterization might lead to loss of potential codes and coding components.

 - It also involves the supplies those are used additionally and out of standard.

 - Changes in procedure can be undetectable unless healthcare professionals check the documentation.
 So, complete and thorough documentation verification is very necessary.

 - For example, diabetic coding carries the highest risk and complexities for diabetic or any chronic manifestations.

-- Healthcare professionals must habituate to chart the complete relevant chronic diseases as it definitely reflects the quality of care.
+- Healthcare professionals must get habituated to chart the complete relevant chronic diseases as it definitely reflects the quality of care.

 - Try to opt for appropriate documentation for any diagnosis than for the occurring symptoms such as angina while compared to chest pain.